passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </span>an opportunity for us to contribute to the Zephyr project.

-The STM32F429 microcontroller features two bxCAN peripherals: CAN 1 (in primary mode) CAN2 in secondary mode.
-Even if you use only CAN2, CAN1 clock must still be enabled because both share internal resources like SRAM and the receive filters.
+The STM32F429 microcontroller features two bxCAN peripherals: CAN 1 (in primary mode) and CAN2 in secondary mode.
+Even if you use only CAN2, the CAN1 clock must still be enabled because both share internal resources like SRAM and the receive filters.

-In our case we used CAN2, but due to a Zephyr regression, only the CAN2 clock was enabled.
+In our case, we used CAN2, but due to a Zephyr regression, only the CAN2 clock was enabled.
 This caused CAN2 not to work properly.

 We found and fixed the issue, and following Amarula’s approach, we upstreamed